TedTschopp/tschopp.net/_posts/Drafts/2018-11-19-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World-Part-II.md

 ### Tracks
 What sort of tracks do these monsters leave?
+Do they have feet, hooves, do they have tails that drag on the ground?
+How may legs do they walk on?

 ### Remains
-Abandoned lairs, camps, prey or victims
+What sort of remains do these creatures leave?
+Trash?
+Bodies of prey or do they leave the victims alive?
+Do they tend to leave feathers, horns, hair, fur, skin?
+Do they do this sort of thing only during certain times of the year?
+Or while they are engaged in certain social behaviors?
+What does an abandoned watering hole or sleeping area look like?
+Do they pad all the grass down in a certain way before they go to sleep?

 ### Markings
-What sort of ways do these monsters mark their territory
+What sort of ways do these creatures mark their territory?

 ### Droppings
 What do droppings and scat look like from this creature?

-### Discards
-What sort of things do these creatures discard?
-Feathers, Horns, Hair, Fur, Skin?
-How often?
-What seaons?

 ## Not so Close Calls